 On ibiblio.org, you can read the full text of an eloquent autobiography, which was borne out of his emancipation from the extreme circumstances of slavery.
-We recommend it for upper high school and college students who are studying America’s history with slavery.
+We recommend it for upper high school and college students studying the US history of enslaved persons.

 The Frederick Douglass House is at the corner of 15th and W in southeast Washington, DC.
 It is owned and operated by the National Park Service.